aleixalonso/translator-js/README.md

 # translator-js

-Easy and light-weight JavaScript translator
+Easy to use and light-weight JavaScript translator

 ## Index